SharePoint/sp-dev-docs/docs/apis/webhooks/overview-sharepoint-webhooks.md

 # Overview
 SharePoint [webhooks](http://en.wikipedia.org/wiki/Webhook) allow developers to build service integrations which subscribe to receive notifications on specific events that occur in SharePoint.
 When one of those events are triggered, SharePoint will send a HTTP POST payload to the subscriber.

-The first iteration will deliver webhooks for SharePoint list items.
-The SharePoint list item webhooks covers the events corresponding to list item changes for a given SharePoint list or a document library.
+The first iteration will deliver webhooks for [SharePoint list items](./lists/overview-sharepoint-list-webhooks).
+The SharePoint list item webhooks cover the events corresponding to list item changes for a given SharePoint list or a document library.
 SharePoint webhooks provide a simple notification pipeline so your application can be aware of changes to a SharePoint list without polling the service.

 ## Creating webhooks
-To create a new SharePoint webhook, you add a new subscription to the specific SharePoint resource, such as SharePoint list.
+To create a new SharePoint webhook, you add a new subscription to the specific SharePoint resource, such as a SharePoint list.

 The following information is required for creating a new subscription: